TimPushkin/portable-crac-demo/README.md

        ```shell
        $JAVA_HOME/bin/java -XX:CREngine="" -XX:CRaCCheckpointTo=/cr \
          -Djdk.crac.resource-policies=/app/res-policies.yaml \
+         -Dport=8080 \
          -jar /app/target/example-jetty-1.0-SNAPSHOT.jar
        ```
         - `/cr` is a volume configured to be shared between the containers
         - First query the Jetty server at `localhost:8080` to warm it up and then make it checkpoint by sending a request to `localhost:8080/checkpoint`
-        - You can exit the container when you are done
+        - The server will continue running, stop it when you wish
 4. Restore:
     1. Start the second container.
 In the repository's root execute:
        ```shell